What counts as income?

 It includes money you receive from Social Security, wages, dividends, alimony and rental property.
 It does not include funds acquired through loans or a reverse mortgage.

 What counts as assets?

 Assets include bank accounts, IRAs and the value of investments, and extra real estate.
-They do not include your home, vehicles, personal possessions, burial plots or $1,500 in savings intended for funeral expenses.
+They do not include your home, vehicles, personal possessions, burial plots or up to $1,500 in savings intended for funeral expenses.

 What if I’m married but we live apart?

 You count as single for the income and asset tests.
 You also count as single if your spouse’s stay in a nursing home is likely to be permanent.
 Check with the Social Security Administration if you’re not sure.